 Pricing: Shared Double Room – $1,992 / Add $790 For Single$1992

 Check in (after 3:30pm) to the Wyndham Philadelphia Historic District located in the heart of the historic Old City.

 The hotel is within easy walking distance to restaurants, shopping and famous historic landmarks.
 Meet your tour escort in the Coin’s Pub located in the hotel lobby for a get acquainted drink.
-Dinner is recommended at Bistro 7 just a few blocks from the hotel.
+Dinner is recommended at the “Common Wealth Old City” just a few blocks from the hotel.

 Credit: Winterthur Museum

-Breakfast at Eby’s Farm.
-We are joined by our local tour guide this morning for some intensive and fascinating quilt touring.
+Breakfast at your hotel then meet our local tour guide this morning for some intensive and fascinating quilt touring.
 Travel through the scenic countryside and arrive shortly in the village of Intercourse, a great place to sample the area’s arts and crafts.

 Zook’s Fabric Store, is known for their large selection of fabrics with good prices.
 Close by is The Old Country Store known for great fabrics as well as quilts.